Vehicle registration plates of Chad: Taxis

-Taxis have license plates in a format that coincides with the regular one, ie 12A3456B.
+Taxis have license plates in a format that coincides with the regular one, i.e. 12A3456B.
 Character color is white, background color is blue.

 Temporary license plates

 Temporary license plates for tourists have a red background with white or black symbols.
 The format of such characters is 12A3456TT, where 12 is the region code, A is the vehicle type indicator, 3456 is the number, TT is the temporality indicator.

 State license plate

 State license plates have black symbols on a yellow background and the format AB1234B, where AB is a pointer (type of apparatus), 1234 is a number, and B is a vehicle type code.

 Police

 Police license plates have the format PN1234, where PN is a sign (NATIONAL POLICE), 1234 is a number.
 License plates have white symbols on a red background.

 Military license plates

 License plates of the Armed Forces of Chad have the format T12-3456 and are usually applied to the vehicle with paint: black symbols on a yellow background.